elastic/kibana/packages/kbn-plugin-helpers/tasks/test/server/README.md

 Running the server tests is simple, just execute `npm run test:server` in your terminal and all of the tests in your server will be run.

+By default, the runner will look for tests in `server/**/__tests__/**/*.js`.
+If you'd prefer to use a different collection of globs and files, you can specify them after the `npm run test:server` task, like so:

+`npm run test:server 'plugins/myplugins/server/__tests__/**/*.js'`

+NOTE: quoting the glob pattern is not required, but helps to avoid issues with globbing expansion in your shell.

 focus on the task at hand
 =========================